-An individual appointed guardian has total decision-making power.
+An individual who is appointed guardian has total decision-making power.
 Decision-making power does not mean the guardian of an elderly parent can do whatever he or she wants.
-Standards of decision making exist.
+Standards of decision-making exist.

 One of the paths of decision-making is the concept of substituted judgment.
 Substituted judgment means that the guardian makes the same decision as if the elderly parent was deciding for him or herself.